phiresky/procedural-cities/ausarbeitung.md

 There are various basis fields, such as the radial pattern (seen below the river in [@fig:tensor]) and the constant directional pattern (above the river in [@fig:tensor]).
 These are combined into a single pattern by adding them together while scaling them using exponential fall-off from a given center point [@chen_interactive_2008, ch.
 5.2].

 Tensor fields can be used to create a street network, based on the observation that most street network have two dominant directions [@vanegas_modelling_2010, pp. 30-31].
-This also allows easy visualization of the flow direction beforehand.
-In [@chen_interactive_2008] they are used in a graphical user interface, to allow interactive modification of the input parameters.
+This also allows easy visualization of the flow direction beforehand. @chen_interactive_2008 use them in a graphical user interface to allow interactive modification of the input parameters.

-## Gradient Noise [@_terragen;@kelly_survey_2006] {#sec:noise}
+### Gradient Noise [@kelly_survey_2006] {#sec:noise}

-Gradient noise created from a map of interpolated random gradients, creating a smooth-looking bumpy surface.
+Gradient noise is created from a map of interpolated random gradients, creating a smooth-looking bumpy surface.
 It is used in many aspects of content generation in computer graphics to create nature-like effects.
 It can be used to create or enhance textures and generate terrain [@_terragen].
 The simple noise is smooth, but can be summed in multiple scales to create fractal noise as seen in [@fig:perlin].

 A commonly used type of gradient noise is Perlin noise [@perlin_improving_2002], which is easy to calculate and gives good results.